mrosata/aws-promjs/README.md

 > - The names are the same!
 The AWS methods names your used to, no changes!
 > - Explicit control through config of which methods return a promise and which don't.
 > - Your setup and AWS configuration doesn't change.
 It should be identical to your old code.
 Only service object methods return promises.
-> - If AWS-PromJS doesn't support the Service object your using, just add the service object namespace into  `inc/aws-promjs.json` with an Array containing every method name, or create your own config file in project root `/aws-promjs.json`.
 > - If you don't want a promise returned from a specific method, add that method name to an Array under `exclude &lt;service-name&gt; in a config file.

 ```js